2006 Palestinian legislative election: Change and Reform list

-The prospect of a Palestinian Authority dominated by Hamas alarmed Western governments, and which provide foreign aid that makes up almost half of the PNA's budget.
+The prospect of a Palestinian Authority dominated by Hamas alarmed Western governments, which provided foreign aid that made up almost half of the PNA's budget.
 It was fear of a Hamas victory that was largely credited with driving the reconciliation between the main Fatah list and the Al-Mustaqbal breakaway faction.

 Independent Palestine list

 The Independent Palestine list was headed by Mustafa Barghouti, a distant relative of Marwan Barghouti.
 Mustafa Barghouti came in second in the 2005 Palestinian presidential election.
 The main component of this list was the Palestinian National Initiative.
 The list promised to fight corruption and nepotism, to demand the dismantling of the Israeli West Bank barrier, which it terms the "apartheid wall", and to provide "a truly democratic and independent 'third way' for the large majority of silent and unrepresented Palestinian voters, who favour neither the autocracy and corruption of the governing Fatah party, nor the fundamentalism of Hamas."